 Unless the context indicates otherwise, the term "Company" refers to Tanger Factory Outlet Centers, Inc., the term "Board" refers to our Board of Directors, the term "meeting" refers to the Annual Meeting of Shareholders of the Company to be held on May 13, 2011, and the term "Operating Partnership" refers to Tanger Properties Limited Partnership.
 We are a self-administered and self-managed real estate investment trust (referred to as a "REIT").
 Our outlet centers and other assets are held by, and all of our operations are conducted by, the Operating Partnership.
-Accordingly, the descriptions of our business, employees and properties are also descriptions of the business, employees and properties of the Operating Partnership.
+Accordingly, the descriptions of our business, employees and properties of the Operating Partnership.
 The terms "we", "our" and "us" refer to the Company or the Company and the Operating Partnership together, as the context requires.